 - Crisis Simulation, Fall 2018: Adviser to the Russia Executive team in simulation centered on the outbreak of conflict in the Caucasus.

-In crisis simulations, students were a mix of United States Military Academy cadets, Naval Academy midshipmen, Woodrow Wilson School MPP and MPA, and undergraduate students.
-Grand Strategy simulations were limited to Woodrow Wilson School students.
+In crisis simulations, students were a mix of United States Military Academy cadets, Naval Academy midshipmen, Princeton School of Public and International Affairs MPP and MPA, and undergraduate students.
+Grand Strategy simulations were limited to Princeton School of Public and International Affairs students.